PositiveThinkingCompany/LearningDocker/ReadMe.md

 > Each line in DockerFile creates a new layer

-> If you don't give a name, Docker composes one like admiring_merkle: [link](https://anushibin.wordpress.com/2020/04/09/how-do-docker-containers-get-their-name/)

 #### <a name='Exampleforbuildingversionedimage'></a>Example for building versioned image

 Build in the current folder